 |4th Annual Co-Ed Sand Volleyball ||Saturday, June 1st, 2019||Co-Ed Sand Volleyball Tourney at Volley's in St. Joseph, MO.
 Starts at 10 AM.|

 |4th Annual Crossroads Crush Art, Music & Spirit Festival||Postponed for 2018||Thank you for the wonderful memories!
 We enjoyed the opportunity to serve and entertain you.|

 "Halloween on the Green" Golf Tournament

-4 Person Golf Scramble at Fairview Golf Course in St. Joseph, MO.
+4 Person Golf Scramble at in St. Joseph, MO.
 Thank you to our wonderful partners, Kurt and Lanie Fuehrer!